alejoceballos/dumb-keyboard/README.md

   });
 });
 ```
 As expected, it will fail.
-Let's fix it.
+Let me fix it.
 ```javascript 1.8
 // file: src/components/Keyboard/Keyboard.js